UCLA-SEAL/SynthFuzz/README.md

 python figures-tables/ablation-params.py
 ```

-# Running Experiments and Collecting Coverage:
+# Running Experiments from Scratch and Collecting Coverage:
 *All commands should be run inside the Docker container.*
+This section is only required if you would like to re-generate the `data` directory from scratch.

 1. Compile each subject program:
 ```bash